AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/intermediate-steps/patches_-_how_to_create_and_submit_them_webrev.md

 # Patches - how to create and submit them (webrev)

+Before creating any patch, please have a [read of this](http://openjdk.java.net/contribute/), some [other resource](http://events.linuxfoundation.org/sites/events/files/slides/Bird-Successful-Engagement-with-Open-Source-Communities.pdf) that might help as well.

 * Ensure webrev.ksh is available or [download it from](http://hg.openjdk.java.net/code-tools/webrev/raw-file/tip/webrev.ksh).
 * Make the necessary OpenJDK changes
 * Check for these changes using the below command